Esri/arcgis-maps-sdk-swift-samples/Shared/Samples/Add KML layer with network links/README.md

 ## Offline data

-This sample uses the radar.kmz file, which can be found on [ArcGIS Online](https://arcgisruntime.maps.arcgis.com/home/item.html?id=600748d4464442288f6db8a4ba27dc95).
+This sample uses the "radar.kmz" file, which can be found on [ArcGIS Online](https://arcgisruntime.maps.arcgis.com/home/item.html?id=600748d4464442288f6db8a4ba27dc95).

 ## About the data